 And thanks to my fun clipboards, I haven’t received a menacing email threatening to end my home insurance in years.

-To get started, download this guide from the resource library to decide which areas in your home you need to declutter to make this year more breathable for you.
+To get started, download this guide to decide which areas in your home you need to declutter to make this year more breathable for you.

 It’s okay if you don’t declutter the whole house.
 We aren’t looking for “go hard or go home” around here.
 Start with six areas and see what else you want to tackle.
 Maybe it’s nothing – perhaps it’s more.
 It’s your journey.
 Enjoy it.

 This post is part of a 5-part series on an organization and decluttering series with four other bloggers.
-Check them out below:
+Check out the 5 week series from all of them here.